Reading

 Key Stage 1

 The teaching of systematic, synthetic phonics continues to be taught in Years 1 and 2 the content and sequence of our phonics programme supports children’s progress.
-Phonics is taught daily for 30 minutes.
+Phonics is taught daily.

-Children who have reached the end of the Read Write Inc programme move to daily reading sessions for 30 minutes.
-The sessions focus on reading for pleasure, comprehension, language development and fluency.
+Children who have reached the end of the Read Write Inc programme move to daily reading sessions.
+The sessions focus on reading for pleasure, comprehension, language development and fluency through our VIPERS reading skills approach.

 Where appropriate, children take home a reading book (Read Write Inc and Oxford University Press) linked to the sounds they are learning or have learnt in their phonics sessions.